-In summary, our observations are consistent with deep water generation of the secondary microseism perhaps coincident with the regions of body wave excitation inferred by Gerstoft et al. (2008) and Land ès et al. (2010).
+In summary, our observations are consistent with deep water generation of the secondary microseism perhaps coincident with the regions of body wave excitation inferred by Gerstoft et al. (2008) and Landès et al. (2010).
 The azimuthal content of the primary microseism is more complicated and not as easily explained with a small set of deep water source regions as the secondary microseism.
 In fact, the primary microseism appears to be generated in different areas than the secondary microseism.
 We discuss the possible source regions of the primary microseism in the next subsection.

-4.3 Are ambient noise signals generated locally in shallow waters on the Juan de Fuca Plate and its surroundings?
+4.3 Are ambient noise signals generated locally in shallow waters on the JdF plate and its surroundings?

-Figure 9 presents time-averages of the four primary microseism peaks observed across the three station groups and their back-projected paths.
+Fig. 9 presents time-averages of the four primary microseism peaks observed across the three station groups and their back-projected paths.
 A more complicated picture emerges than for the secondary microseism, including what we interpret as evidence for both distant and relatively local sources.
 Four observations are particularly noteworthy.

-(1) The green arrows in Figure 9d correspond to directions similar to those observed in the secondary microseism band (Figure 7d).
-We believe that this signal is caused by a North Atlantic source, as the back-projection in Figure 10 (green region) indicates.
-But, the source region or regions are too distant for us to determine if the primary and secondary microseisms are being generated in the same or different locations.
+(1) The green arrows in Fig. 9(d) correspond to directions similar to those observed in the secondary microseism band (Fig. 7d).
+This signal is probably caused by a North Atlantic source, as the backprojection in Fig. 10 (green region) indicates.
+However, the source region or regions are too distant for us to determine if the primary and secondary microseisms are being generated in the same or different locations.

-(2) The yellow arrows in Figure 9d indicate a Pacific source.
-The peak at the OBS stations (Fig. 9a) is much weaker than for the continental stations but is well observed in Figure 6a in the spring.
-Because the yellow arrows in Figure 9d are not parallel to one another, this source may be considered to be relatively close.
-However, because of relatively low signal-to-noise level, the azimuthal content for these peaks is not precise and, as Figure 6 illustrates, this wave is stronger in the northern spring than winter months.
-Therefore, we believe that it is likely that this source is distant and in the southern hemisphere.
-Figure 10 presents the back-projection of the azimuths observed, illustrating that a broad area of the southern Pacific is potentially consistent for generating these signals.
-We cannot determine if there is a deep water or shallow water source region.
+(2) The yellow arrows in Fig. 9(d) indicate a Pacific source.
+The peak at the OBS stations (Fig. 9a) is much weaker than for the continental stations but is well observed in Fig. 6(a) in the spring.
+Because the yellow arrows in Fig. 9(d) are not parallel to one another, this source may be considered to be relatively close.
+However, because of the relatively low SNR level, the azimuthal content for these peaks is not precise and, as Fig. 6 illustrates, this wave is stronger in the northern spring than in the winter months.
+Therefore, we believe that it is likely that this source is distant and in the Southern Hemisphere.
+Fig. 10 presents the back-projection of the azimuths observed, illustrating that a broad area of the southern Pacific is potentially consistent for generating these signals.
+We cannot determine if this is a deep water or shallow water source region.

-(3) The three red paths in Figure 9d intersect in the shallow water regions to the northwest of the Juan de Fuca plate, and we believe that these peaks in the primary microseism band are generated relatively locally in shallow waters.
-The intersection point is approximate and should not be interpreted to convey the source location accurately, but our estimate lies between the coast of British Columbia and Graham Island.
+(3) The three red paths in Fig. 9(d) intersect in the shallow water regions to the northwest of the JdF plate, and we believe that these peaks in the primary microseism band are generated relatively locally in shallow waters.
+The intersection point is approximate and should not be interpreted to convey the source location accurately, but our estimate lies near the coast of British Columbia and Graham Island.
 The water depth in much of this area is shallower than 50 m and shallower still near Graham Island.
-The wavelength of the deep water gravity wave, given by the Airy wave theory ($\lambda = gT^2/2\pi$, where g is the gravitational acceleration and T is the period), is between 190 and 620 m for the primary microseism band (11 - 20 sec).
-Thus, the water depth within this area satisfies the theoretical requirement for ocean wave energy to transfer into the solid earth by direct coupling, which mostly occurs where the water depth is within 1/4 wavelength of the deep water gravity wave (Hasselmann, 1963; Bromirski and Duennebier, 2002).
+The wavelength of the deep water gravity wave, given by the Airy wave theory ( $\lambda = gT^2/2\pi$ , where g is the gravitational acceleration and T is the period), is between 190 and 620 m for the primary microseism band (11-20 s).
+Thus, the water depth within this area satisfies the theoretical requirement for ocean wave energy to transfer into the solid earth by direct coupling, which mostly occurs where the water depth is within 1/4 wavelength of the deep water gravity wave (Hasselmann 1963; Bromirski & Duennebier 2002).